mindcat/dragonfly-neuro/README.md

         self.dragonfly_trajectory = np.array([initial_dragonfly_pos])
 ```

-We generate linear and parabolic prey trajectories for testing the algorithm in 3D space.
+We generate linear and parabolical prey trajectories for testing the algorithm in 3D space.
 From a predefined initial point, we generate each step of the dragonfly using our algorithm.
-The field of view is set up as a 2D space with a width and height of 21 pixels.
+In the first state, we rotate the dragonfly such that its field of view captures the prey position.
+The main idea is to place the prey approximately in the center of its visual field.
+The field of view is set up to be a 2D space with a width and height of 21 pixels.

 ![Dragonfly Perspective](https://github.com/elijah-code/scenario_out_3d/fov.png)
 *Figure 2: The dragonfly perspective computed from dragonfly and prey location and dragonfly heading.*